 SE042 / Group S Prototype

-This new Group S rally car would be directly based on the Delta S4’s tubular chassis with mostly identical mechanical and transmission systems.
-The biggest change would come in the use of a smaller 1430 cc turbocharged engine that would have complied with the revised displacement and 300 BHP limits set by the new regulations. (the 1200 cc limit is often misinterpreted – see HERE for details)
+This new Group S rally car would be directly based on the Delta S4‘s tubular chassis with mostly identical mechanical and transmission systems.
+The biggest change would come in the use of a smaller 1430 cc turbocharged engine that would have complied with the revised displacement and 300 BHP limits set by the new regulations and multiplication factor of 2.0 (see HERE for details).

 The new smaller engine, since it would have produced less heat due to its lesser power output, provided for unique opportunities to improve on the Delta S4‘s basic design; the front-mounted radiator could be made smaller, which in turn could be used to improve the car’s frontal aerodynamics and allow room to fit the dual shock absorbers setup that the engineers had unsuccessfully tried to implement in the S4 back in 1985.